ahmed-tasaly/WallMe-Wallpaper/README.md

 <strong>

-Wallme-wallpaper is a wallpaper app that aims to make setting wallpapers easy and without any hassle and at the same time have a lot of SFW wallpaper and with a good image quality with support to more than one source of wallpapers. if you have any questions check the  [Discussions](https://github.com/Alaory/WallMe-Wallpaper/discussions) tab
+Wallme-wallpaper is a wallpaper app that aims to make setting wallpapers easy and without any hassle and at the same time have a lot of SFW wallpaper and with a good image quality with support to more than one source of wallpapers. if you have any questions check the  [Discussions](https://github.com/Alaory/WallMe-Wallpaper/discussions) tab. consider putting a star ⭐⭐⭐ on the project :)) it will keep me motivated.

 </strong>